Chapter 13 Bankruptcy

 Chapter 13 bankruptcy in Arkansas is similar to, but not the same as, Chapter 7 bankruptcy.
 In Chapter 13 bankruptcy, we will work with you to prepare a plan that outlines how you will pay what you need to pay to accomplish your goals.
 A Chapter 13 process lasts a minimum of three (3) years and can run as long as five (5) years, depending upon your income and debt levels.
 During this time, you will make monthly payments to the Chapter 13 Trustee assigned to your case.
 Your creditors cannot take any action against you during this time – including lawsuits, wage garnishees, and foreclosures.

 About thirty (30) days after your case is filed with the court, you will have a short meeting with the Chapter 13 Trustee.
 Don’t worry!
 Your lawyer will be there with you to answer any questions you have.
 After this meeting, there is a ten (10) day period for creditors to object to their treatment in the plan.
 Most objections are procedural and won’t require you to attend any more hearings.
-If objections are filed, we will get them resolved.
+We will resolve any filed objections.
 Once all objections, if any, are resolved, your case will be confirmed.
 You will continue to make your payments for the duration of your confirmed plan.
-Upon completion of the plan, the court will issue you an Order of Discharge, your case will be closed, and your bankruptcy should be complete.
+After you complete the plan, the court will issue an Order of Discharge, close your case, and your bankruptcy will be complete.

-Chapter 13 bankruptcy can be a very smooth process if your case is prepared properly.
+Properly preparing your case can make Chapter 13 bankruptcy a very smooth process.
 At Crawley Law Firm, we pride ourselves on the number of successful Chapter 13 bankruptcy cases we have filed, and look forward to helping you as well.

 How Long Does It Take?

-Chapter 13 bankruptcy can take anywhere from three to five years.
-The cornerstone of Chapter 13 bankruptcy is the Chapter 13 Plan, the document that creates the roadmap for how your repayment plan will be handled.
-The Chapter 13 Plan depends on a number of factors but relies heavily on your household income and allowable expense levels for your household’s size and income level.
-Those expenses are set by the Office of the U.S. Trustee, and may in some cases be higher than your actual expenses.
+Chapter 13 bankruptcy can span from three to five years.
+The Chapter 13 Plan outlines how your repayment plan will be handled.
+It is the cornerstone of Chapter 13 bankruptcy.
+The Chapter 13 Plan relies heavily on your household income and allowable expense levels for your household’s size and income level, among other factors.
+The Office of the U.S. Trustee sets those expenses, which may be higher than your actual expenses in some cases.
 It’s a sliding scale that looks to a number of factors and requires a complex set of calculations.

-Other factors that go into your Chapter 13 Plan are the amount of debt you have and the value of your assets.
+Other factors that influence your Chapter 13 Plan include the amount of debt you have and the value of your assets.
 If you’re thinking about Chapter 13 bankruptcy, the best thing you can do is review your options.
 We’ll outline the entire process for you and help you determine if Chapter 13 is right for you.

 What To Bring?